meselekebede/delinquency-risk-mlops/README.md

 # 🏦 Delinquency Risk Prediction System: End-to-End MLOps Pipeline

-> **Predict loan delinquency risk with automated retraining, drift detection, and deployment, built for production.**
+> **Predict loan delinquency risk with automated retraining, drift detection, and deployment, built for Learning MLOps best practices.**

 This project demonstrates a **complete, production-grade MLOps system** for predicting loan delinquency risk.
 It includes everything from synthetic data generation to model training, validation, API serving, automated retraining, drift detection, and deployment, all following **2025 industry standards**.

-Built by an M.Sc. student in Information and Data Science at Addis Ababa University, this system is designed to be **scalable, maintainable, and deployable**, ready for real-world use in Ethiopian fintech or microfinance institutions.
+Built by an M.Sc. student in Information and Data Science at Addis Ababa University, this system is designed to be **scalable, maintainable, and deployable**.

 ---